Bluuto05/personal-website/README.md

-# personal-website
+# Welcome to Lucia's Personal Website!
-Using the Darkness Static Site Generator to make my own personal website
+This is being made using the Darkness Static Site Generator found at: https://github.com/thecsw/darkness/tree/main , so many thanks to the creator!